 You can also see the famed Washer Woman from Mesa Arch.

-One of the larger arches in the park, this spans 91 feet and reaches 41 feet tall.
+One of the larger arches in the park spans 91 feet and reaches 41 feet tall.

 The majestic Wilson Arch can be photographed at any time of day, but the night sky provides an unreal backdrop for the picture.